 It also takes around 200 years to decompose, but that means that they will break down into smaller pieces.

-That doesn’t mean the plastic parts will disappear – they will get tiny, but they will be still here, for much longer than 200 years.
+The small plastic parts will NOT disappear – they will get tinier, and they stay for much longer than 200 years.

-To avoid all of this pointless plastic straw pollution, you can make a personal commitment to say “no” to plastic straws, plus, you can spread the awareness between your friends and family.
+To avoid all of this pointless plastic straw pollution, you can make a personal commitment to say “no” to plastic straws.

 Did you know that just Coca-Cola used three million tonnes of plastic packaging, in 2017?